M66B/FairEmail/FAQ.md

 This will be necessary when classification for a folder is enabled or disabled (or when a folder is deleted) because classification is based on comparision.

-[Filter rules](#faq71) will be executed before classification.
+[Rules](#faq71) will be executed before classification.
-If one or more filter rules were executed for a message, message classification will be skipped because it is assumed that the message will be processed by the filter rules in this case.
+If one or more rules were executed for a message, message classification will be skipped because it is assumed that the message will be processed by the rules in this case.

 Message classification is a pro feature, except for the spam folder.